CNC Milling or Turning? Choosing the Best Process for Your Application

 With over 38 years of experience using precision lathes, mills, drills, and saws, Blue Grass Manufacturing has perfected their CNC machining techniques to produce high-quality machined parts.
 Starting with your AutoCAD, IGES, PDF, or SolidWorks file, our expert team uses our cutting-edge machinery and processes to reproduce your design to tight tolerances.

-We perform a variety of CNC machining operations that center around our 3-axis turning and 4-axis vertical and horizontal milling equipment.
+We perform a variety of CNC machining operations that center around our 3-axis turning and 4-axis vertical and horizontal milling, along with a 5-axis machining center.
 In addition to milling and turning, our machining capabilities include:

 • Hard Turning